asdcorp/ohook/readme.md

 4. Install a blank key for the edition you want to use.

-Please note these steps are an example.
+Please note these steps are an example and are based on our internal tests.
 As stated before, no direct support will be provided for usage of this method.
-You should use one of the solutions provided by our **authorized** partners and direct your support queries to them.
+You should use one of the solutions provided by [our **authorized** partners](https://massgrave.dev/ohook.html) and direct your support queries to them.

 Blank keys
 ----------